Digitalcloud-Ali/Multi-Content-Management-System/README.md

 ## Demo

 A demo of the system can be accessed at [multicms.digitalcloud.no](http://multicms.digitalcloud.no).
 To access the admin panel, visit [multicms.digitalcloud.no/administrator/](http://multicms.digitalcloud.no/administrator/).
-For access, please email at ask@digitalcloud.no
+For access, please email at hei@digitalcloud.no

 ## License